2020 Agnes McLaren Thesis Award

 • Sept.
 2021

-Award ceremony
+Award Ceremony

-Presentation of the Agnes McLaren Award during the official ceremony.
+Presentation of the Agnes McLaren Award at the official ceremony.

-We hope many of you will compete for this prize!
-So get writing, and good luck with your theses!
+We hope many of you will enter the competition for this award!
+So get writing, and good luck on your theses!

-Faculty Organization
+Faculty Structure

-A rich program
+A packed program

 Practical information: date, location, and registration

-This first symposium will take place on February 28, 2020, in the Giraud Amphitheater on the Faculty's ADV Campus in Montpellier.
-Registrationis free butmandatorybeforeFebruary 13,2020!
-To register, click on the link below:
+This first symposium will take place on February 28, 2020, in the Giraud Amphitheater on the Faculty’s ADV Campus in Montpellier.
+Registrationis free butmust be completedbyFebruary 13,2020!
+To register, click the link below:

 ENA-2020

-It's the must-attend event for research and innovation in the Gard region: Les Entretiens Nîmes-Alès!
-Every year, the Pôle Métropolitain Nîmes-Alès organizes a series of unique conferences at higher education institutions, in partnership with businesses.
-The Faculty of Medicine is proud to be a partner in these events!
+It’s the must-attend event for research and innovation in the Gard region: Les Entretiens Nîmes-Alès!
+Every year, the Nîmes-Alès Metropolitan Cluster organizes a series of unique conferences at higher education institutions, in partnership with local businesses.
+The Faculty of Medicine is proud to be a partner of these events!

 Science todayis paving the way fortomorrow’s innovations.

-The aim of the Entretiens Nîmes-Alès is to raise public awareness of the region's expertise in higher education, research, and innovation.
+The goal of the Nîmes-Alès Talks is to raise public awareness of the region’s strengths in higher education, research, and innovation.

-Through a series of events open to all—symposiums, conferences, round tables, workshops, exhibitions, visits—organized during the same week.
+Through a series of events open to everyone—symposia, lectures, roundtables, workshops, exhibitions, and tours—held over the course of a single week.

-Come and discover emerging innovations in the fields of digital technology, health, the environment, risk management, and more.
+Come discover the latest innovations in the fields of digital technology, healthcare, the environment, risk management, and more…

-The 2020 edition will take place from February 4 to 8.
+The 2020 event will take place from February 4 to 8.

-2020 #ENTRETIENSNA program Registration #ENTRETIENSNA
+Program for #ENTRETIENSNA 2020 Registration #ENTRETIENSNA

-ENA 2020 poster
+ENA 2020 Poster

 Visit the SimHu platform on our Nîmes website!

-On the occasion of the 2020 edition of the Entretiens Nîmes-Alès, the Faculty of Medicine at its Nîmes site is opening the doors of its simulation platform, SimHu, in partnership with the Nîmes University Hospital.
-Our teams will introduce you to the latest technologies used in medical education, including simulation mannequins.
-High-fidelity simulation workshops will be offered to the public, who will be able to step into the shoes of future healthcare professionals!
+For the 2020 edition of the Entretiens Nîmes-Alès, the Faculty of Medicine at its Nîmes campus is opening the doors to its simulation platform, SimHu, in partnership with Nîmes University Hospital.
+Our teams will introduce you to the latest technologies used in medical education, particularly simulation manikins.
+High-fidelity simulation workshops will be offered to the public, giving participants the chance to step into the shoes of future healthcare professionals!

 Learn more about this event Learn more about our SimHU